Best Point and Shoot Camera Under $300 (that’s better than your iPhone!)

 This camera is as uncomplicated as it gets so, in true point and shoot fashion, you won’t have to spend a lot of time fiddling around to get the shot you’re after.

-The PowerShot SX620 features a great 20.1-megapixel BSI-CMOS sensor.
+The PowerShot SX620 features a great 20.1-megapixel sensor (a BSI-CMOS sensor).
 Despite measuring just 1/2.3″, this sensor gets the job done quite well so it certainly won’t disappoint when it comes to producing high-resolution images.

 As far as lenses go, the one fitted on the SX620 is pretty impressive.
 Its 25mm end is wide enough for you to be able to take in an entire scene and it zooms in all the way to a focal length of 625mm so you can pull distant subjects in quite easily.